nickcheek/USPSLookup/README.md

 ## About

 This was quickly thrown together for a project.
 Feel free to add to it as you see fit.
+I recently refactored each Service so I can add on as time goes.

 ## Installation